Trump National Golf Club Washington, D.C.: History

 The Trump National Golf Club (Washington, D.C.) was formerly the Lowes Island Club.
 Donald Trump purchased the club in 2009 for $13 million from a bank after the previous owner defaulted on its loans.
 He financed the purchase with a loan from Chevy Chase Bank.
 Trump then invested at least $25 million into the property.
 Trump hired Tom Fazio to remake the golf courses.
 The clubhouse, pool, and other facilities were also renovated.
 Renovations were completed in June 2015.

 An estimated 465 trees were removed to provide unobstructed views of the Potomac River, prompting objections from some.
 The Trump Organization officials said that many of the trees were weak, in danger of becoming diseased, and presented soil erosion problems; the Loudoun County urban forester and other county officials "did not oppose cutting down some unhealthy trees" but did not feel "that the extent of the removal was necessary".
 A company official said that trash and debris was also removed from the riverbank.

 Trump had the "River of Blood" monument added near the Potomac River.
 The monument claims that "Many great American soldiers, both of the North and South, died at this spot.
 The casualties were so great that the water would turn red."
 The plaque's claim is dubious, as a number of Civil War historians pointed out; no documented battle took place at or near the site.

 In 2016, Trump's financial disclosures indicated the property earned $17.5 million in revenue.
 Eric Trump now manages the club.
 President Trump visited the club six times between mid-March and the end of May 2017.

 The course hosted the Senior PGA Championship in May 2017; Bernhard Langer won his record ninth senior major title.
+The course has also hosted a LIV Golf tournament in 2023, and is scheduled to do so again in 2026.